mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-I split the data into training and validation sets to diagnose overfitting, but when I used the fully augmented data set (described in Creation of the Training Set) below, overfitting did not appear to be a significant problem.
+I split the data into training and validation sets to diagnose overfitting, but when I used the fully augmented data set (described in "Creation of the Training Set" below), overfitting did not appear to be a significant problem.
 Loss on the validation set was comparable to loss on the test set at the end of training.
 Apparently, the (shuffled and augmented) training set was large enough to allow the model to generalize to the validation data as well, even without dropout layers.